SouchenOu/cub3D_explanation/README.md

 ---Using the player's coordinate and his looking angle we can calculate the ray's vector (X and Y components).
 Then calculate the offset (gridline outlier) the points where the rays could hit vertically and horizontally till the point of the wall.

+1: ow to calculate the ray's vector using the player's coordinates!